adityachanna/Reasoning-Deepseek/README.md

   </answer>
   ```

-  The user prompt was the question from the gsm8k dataset.
+  The user prompt was the question from the Optimized_Reasoning dataset.
 The desired output format was the XML_COT_FORMAT:
   ```
   <reasoning>
   {reasoning}